srv/pointcloud_web_viewer/README.md

 Configuration
 -------

 Please, before running the webpage, open index.php and configure the main parameters.
+You also need that your server take account the .htaccess file, so enable it in the configuration of your server.
+If you are using apache2, then execute the following command in your terminal:

+a2enmod rewrite